strapi/documentation/docusaurus/docs/dev-docs/migration/v4-to-v5/additional-resources/plugins-migration.md

 The present page is intended to be used as a short summary of everything to consider if you are a plugin developer intending to upgrade your plugin from Strapi v4 to Strapi 5.
 The page quickly describes the changes affecting plugins and links to additional resources where necessary.

 :::strapi Plugin SDK
 Starting with Strapi 5, the platform includes a [Plugin SDK](/dev-docs/plugins/development/plugin-sdk) to help develop and build Strapi plugins.
 While you are free to use other methods for plugin development, we strongly recommend using the Plugin SDK.
-As part of the migration process from v4 to v5, we encourage you to update your plugin to take advantage of the Plugin SDK.
+As part of the migration process from v4 to Strapi 5, we encourage you to update your plugin to take advantage of the Plugin SDK.
 :::

 ## Recommended steps to migrate a plugin